Security Recommendations

 User Accounts

-Restrict new TrueNAS user accounts (CORE accounts, SCALE accounts) to the most minimal set of permissions and access possible.
-On TrueNAS SCALE, create the administrator user on install and disable root user web interface access permissions (rootless login tutorial).
+Restrict new TrueNAS user accounts to the most minimal set of storage ACL permissions and access possible.

-Use complex passwords and Two-Factor Authentication (CORE 2FA, SCALE 2FA) for all TrueNAS root and administrator accounts.
+Use complex passwords and Two-Factor Authentication for all TrueNAS administrator accounts.

-Grant TrueNAS user accounts (local or directory services added accounts) access to SSH or console shells only if that account is explicitly trusted.
+Grant TrueNAS user accounts (local or domain accounts) access to SSH or console shells only if that user is explicitly trusted.

 iSCSI

 When creating a new Portal, consider adding a Discovery Authentication Method.
-This adds authentication between the initiator and the extent based on the chosen authentication method.
+This adds authentication between the initiator and the extent based on the chosen authentication method, CHAP or Mutual CHAP.

 Entering a list of Initiators and Authorized Networks is also recommended.
-This allows defining which systems or networks can connect to the extent.
-When these options are empty, all initiators and all networks are allowed to connect to the extent.
+This allows you to define systems or networks that can connect to the extent.
+When these options are empty, all initiators and all networks can connect to the extent.

 NFS

-During share creation (CORE NFS, SCALE NFS), define which systems are authorized for share connections.
+During NFS share creation, define which systems are authorized for share connections.
 Leaving the Authorized Networks or Authorized Hosts and IP addresses lists empty allows any system to connect to the NFS share.
-To define which systems can connect to the share, click the Advanced Options and enter all networks, hosts, and IP addresses to have share access.
-All other systems are denied access.
+To define which systems can connect to the share, click *Advanced Options, then enter all networks, hosts, and IP addresses to share access.

 SMB

-Select a Purpose during share creation (CORE SMB, SCALE SMB).
+Select a Purpose during SMB share creation.
 This changes the share configuration with one click.
 For example, when selecting Private SMB Datasets and Shares from the list, TrueNAS adjusts the Advanced Options so the share is set up for private use.
-To fully customize the share settings, select No presets for the Purpose.
-Unless a specific purpose for the share is required, it is recommended to select Default share parameters as the Purpose.
+To fully customize the share settings, select No presets as the Purpose.
+Unless you require a specific purpose for the share, we recommend selecting Default share parameters as the Purpose.

 Do not use SMB1.